 (Example: a moderately-priced, multi-family housing development with no commercial space on a one-acre lot in the RH would be able to provide 46 units on-site.
-Of those, 46 $\times$ .15 (15%) = 6.9 (rounded up to 7) units of a total of 46 must be inclusionary units.
-If the applicant can only provide 20 of such moderately priced units on the site, 15% of the 20 units, i.e. 20 units $\times$ .15 = 3 units shall be Inclusionary units).
+Of those, $46 \times 15 (15\%) = 6.9$ (rounded up to 7) units of a total of 46 must be inclusionary units.
+If the applicant can only provide 20 of such moderately priced units on the site, 15% of the 20 units, i.e. 20 units $\times 15 = 3$ units shall be Inclusionary units).

 Sec.
-9.1.11 Income Eligibility
+9.1.10 Income Eligibility

-Inclusionary Units required under this Article, shall be marketed for purchase or rent to households earning less than the median income for the Burlington Metropolitan Statistical Area, adjusted for household size, as specified in Sec 9.1.12.
-The median income shall be determined on the basis of the data which is most recent to the time that the units are ready for occupancy.
+Except as provided for in the second paragraph below, Inclusionary Units required under this Article, shall be marketed for purchase or rent to households earning less than the AMI for the Burlington Metropolitan Statistical Area, adjusted for household size, as specified in Sec 9.1.12.
+The AMI shall be determined per the definition in Sec.
+9.1.4.
+Inclusionary units occupied by households receiving Section 8 vouchers can be presumed to satisfy the income eligibility requirements of this section.

 Sec.
-9.1.12 Calculating Rents and Selling Prices
+9.1.11 Calculating Rents and Selling Prices